buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_4_Make_It_Official.md

 Our contract is pretty good right now.
 It's good enough that we could deploy it to the testnet.
 But it's just another contract right now.
 It has nothing in it that tells all the apps running on Flow that it's an NFT contract.

 If OpenSea decided BottomShot was the next big thing and that they want to list the NFTs, they'd have to go over the contract and look at all the functions and build around it.
 This is kinda lame, we should be following the same standard as other projects out there!
-Our contract does not explicity declare that it meets any NFT standards.
+Our contract does not explicitly declare that it meets any NFT standards.
 Let's fix this!

 ### 🎟 The NonFungibleToken standard
 The Flow ecosystem has a standard for NFTs that everyone has agreed to.
 The Flow team deployed it on the [testnet and the mainnet](https://docs.onflow.org/core-contracts/non-fungible-token/), so when you get to those networks, you can just import from the existing address.
-For now we're going to deploy it on our emulator ourselves.
+For now, we're going to deploy it on our emulator ourselves.

 We're going to import an *interface* for Nonfungible tokens that implements the standard for all NFTs on Flow.
 If you're coming from Ethereum, this is like the ERC721 of Flow.